Netgear AC1200 WiFi Range Extender: Setup & Guide

 Why Are My Speeds So Slow Through the Extender?

-Remember that an extender can only rebroadcast the signal it receives.
+An extender can only rebroadcast the signal it receives.
 If it’s placed in an area with a weak signal from the router, your extended signal will also be weak.
 Use the LED indicators to find a better location.
 For advanced users, enabling FastLane Technology can also boost speed by dedicating one band for communication with the router.

 Is the Netgear AC1200 the Right Extender for You?